Sabayon/docker-base-amd64/README.md

 # Sabayon Base Docker image #

 The purpose of this project is to provide an image of Sabayon base.

+A base image doesn't contain kernel, just the minimal stage3 of gentoo converted in Sabayon

 It is just a gentoo stage3 + entropy

 UPDATE: Images are also on Docker Hub [sabayon/base-amd64](https://registry.hub.docker.com/u/sabayon/base-amd64/) and the already squashed image,